albertleecn/mesos/docs/configuration.md

     --max_slave_ping_timeouts=VALUE
   </td>
   <td>
-The number of times a agent can fail to respond to a ping from the master.
+The number of times an agent can fail to respond to a ping from the master.
 Agents that do not respond within
 <code>max_agent_ping_timeouts</code> ping retries will be asked to shutdown.
 (default: 5)